YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 $$

 A closer look at the obtained Q function reveals that it's actually a weighted normal distribution MLE problem.
-That means, the new $\theta$ has close-form formulas and can be verified easily using differentiation:
+That means, the new $\theta$ has closed-form formulas and can be verified easily using differentiation:

 $$